 Winklaar was born and raised on this tropical island in the southern Caribbean Sea of the coast of Venezuela.
-In late 2012, he resettled there, and now attributes the gains he made in 2013 to his peaceful homelife and warlike gym life.
-He shed many of the modifications his previous trainer had made to his workouts, and instead focused on maximizing his strength (for 8–12 reps) in free-weight basics.
-This had less of an effect on his strong point—his arms—than his weak point—his back.
+In late 2012, he resettled there, and now attributes the gains he's made to his peaceful homelife and warlike gym life.
+He

 Machine dips work the tri’s, but also the pecs and front delts.
 That’s why Winklaar does these near the end of his triceps routine when his tri’s are preexhausted by isolation exercises.